Apiljungthapa/Document-Reader-Chatbot/README.md

 ## Configuration

-> If using Google Generative AI features, provide your Google API key in `app.py`.
+> If you plan to utilize Google Generative AI features, ensure to provide your Google API key within the `app.py` file.

-## Contributing
+## Contribution Guidelines

-> Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or fixes.
+> We welcome contributions!
+Whether you've found a bug, have an idea for an improvement, or want to implement a new feature, please feel free to open an issue or submit a pull request.
+Your contributions help make this project better for everyone.

 ## License